verhas/javageci/REFERENCE.md

 ### Segment initialization

-In some cases code generators happen to generate empty code.
+In some cases, code generators happen to generate empty code.
 In this case code logic may just never call `open(id)` on a segment, as there is nothing to write there.
 However, the framework will interpret this that the generator does not want to touch the segment and the old value remains.
-For example there is a code that does something with every field in the class that is `final` and `volatile` (contrived example as it can never happen).
-In the segment there is already some code either edited by the programmer or some previous miraculous code generation run that found such fields.
+For example, there is a code that does something with every field in the class that is `final` and `volatile` (contrived example as it can never happen).
+In the segment, there is already some code either edited by the programmer or some previous miraculous code generation run that found such fields.
 When the code generator runs again it does not find any `final volatile` field and thus it wants the segment to be empty.